manhdaovan/manhdaovan/README.md

 ## Values

-I moved into management/leadership because I care that people around me can work happily, progress towards their own goals and those of the company.
+I moved into backend because I care that things submitted from clients can be verified, modified and worked here.
+That means I have to understand the business logics, also the big picture of the whole system.

-I value _openness, honesty and trust_, and I will give you mine.
+I value _openness, ownership, and trust_, and I will give you mine.

-I believe in making a difference through the [servant leader](https://en.wikipedia.org/wiki/Servant_leadership) model.
-My success is defined as that of my team, as individuals and as organization.

-I value and welcome _diversity of thought_, and not all ideas need to be good ones either.
+For _openness_, I value and welcome _diversity of thought_, and not all ideas need to be good ones either.
 We're still all better off discussing them than not.

+For _ownership_, I believe that ownership makes us to think about the work carefully, and take the quick action without hesitance.

+For _trust_, I believe that only trust can makes us work together in long time.
+The relationship bases on trust are very solid, and it demands both to believe in each others.

 ## My communication style